 Grenache, also known as garnacha in Spanish, is among the most widely planted grape varieties across the Mediterranean Basin, although its fortunes have ebbed and most recently, flowed.

 Grenache’s sphere stretches to the Spanish border and beyond, across the semi-arid plains of the Roussillon and its polyglot of schist, granite and limestone high into the Pyrenees, where its voice is one of mineral-clad energy.
-Into Spain, the licorella-marked elixirs of Priorat are arguably the variety’s most potent manifest, while it appears across Catalunya in various guises: from snappy wines to headier expressions.
+Into Spain, the slate-marked elixirs of Priorat are arguably the variety’s most potent manifest, while it appears across Catalunya in various guises: from snappy wines to headier expressions.
 It’s also the mainstay in Rioja Baja and a back burner in wines from the Rioja Alta and Alavesa.
-In these parts, grenache is seldom expressed as a single-varietal wine but as the mainstay of intricate blends.
+In these parts, grenache is rarely expressed as a single-varietal wine, but rather as the mainstay of intricate blends.
 These may incorporate tempranillo, mourvedre, cinsault, carignan and other Mediterranean seasonings.

 Early to bud and late to ripen, grenache serves a wide variety of styles defined by joyous fruit, medium acidity and low to moderate tannins.
 The hue of its wines is seldom dark unless blended with sturdier varieties, yet its vinosity is effusive.

 Here lies the intrigue.
 Grenache can be many things depending on the place it is grown and to what goal.
 From bouncy, quaffable wines to some of the world’s most prodigious, grenache allows us to have the cake and eat it too.